-Negative Results (S/C.O. <1): samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no IgM class antibodies to HAV have been detected with this HAV IgM ELISA kit.
-Positive Results (S/C.O.≥1) :samples giving an absorbance greater than, or equal to the Cut-off value are initially positive, which indicates that IgM class antibodies to HAV have probably been detected with this HAV IgM ELISA kit.
-Retesting in duplicates of any reactive sample is recommended.
-Repeatedly reactive samples can be considered positive for IgM antibodies to HAV
+Negative Results (S/C.O. <1): samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no IgM-class antibodies to hepatitis B core antigen have been detected with this anti-HBc IgM ELISA kit.

-Borderline: (S/CO =0.9-1.1) Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline.
-Retesting of these samples in duplicates is recommended.
-Repeatedly reactive samples can be considered positive for IgM antibodies to HAV.
+Positive Results (S/C.O.≥1): samples giving an absorbance greater than, or equal to the Cut-off value are initially reactive, which indicates that IgM-class antibodies to hepatitis B core antigen have probably been detected with this anti-HBc IgM ELISA kitBorderline (S/CO =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline samples and retesting of these samples in duplicates is recommended.
+Repeatedly positive samples can be considered positive for anti-HBc IgM.